Free extreme points span generalized free spectrahedra given by compact coefficients: Introduction

 \section{Introduction}

 A linear matrix inequality (LMI) is an inequality of the form

 where the $A_1,\dots,A_g$ are $d \times d$ symmetric matrices and the $x_1,\dots,x_g$ are real numbers.
 The solution set of such an LMI, i.e., the set of $x \in \R^g$ such that $\LA(x) \psd 0$, is a convex set called a spectrahedron.
-Spectrahedra have connections to many areas including convex analysis, optimization, and linear systems control.
+Spectrahedra have connections to many areas including convex analysis, optimization, and linear systems control \cite{BEFB94}.

-Linear matrix inequalities easily extend to the case where each $X_\ell$ is a $n \times n$ real symmetric matrix whose product with $A_i$ is the Kronecker product.
+Linear matrix inequalities easily extend to the case where each $X_\ell$ is a $n \times n$ self-adjoint matrix whose product with $A_i$ is the Kronecker product.
 That is,

-A {\it free spectrahedron} is the set of all $g$-tuples of symmetric matrices (of any size) such that $\LA(X) \psd 0$.
-The term ``free" here refers to both the fact that the linear matrix inequality $\LA(X) \psd 0$ is defined independent of the size of the matrices $X_\ell$, and the fact that the corresponding free spectrahedron contains matrix tuples of all sizes $n \times n$.
+A {\it free spectrahedron} is the set of all $g$-tuples of self-adjoint matrices (of any size $n \times n$) such that $\LA(X) \psd 0$.
+The term ``free'' here refers to both the fact that the linear matrix inequality $\LA(X) \psd 0$ is defined independent of the size of the matrices $X_\ell$, and the fact that the corresponding free spectrahedron contains matrix tuples of all sizes $n \times n$.
+Free spectrahedra naturally arise in problems related to spectrahedral inclusion \cite{HKM13,DDSS17,FNT17,Zal17,HKMS19}, linear control engineering \cite{HMPV09,dOHMP09}, and quantum information \cite{BN18}.

 Free spectrahedra are prototypical examples of sets that exhibit a dimension-free type of convexity.
 Namely, free spectrahedra are {\it matrix convex}, i.e., are closed under {\it matrix convex combinations} where contraction matrices summing to the identity play the role of the convex coefficients.
 An important feature of matrix convex combinations is that they allow for combinations of matrix tuples of different sizes.
 This means that the geometry of any individual level of a matrix convex set is connected to that of all other levels of the set.